nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 - **Green indicator** – backup encryption is enabled

 **Message log archive encryption status**

 The status shows is the message log archive encryption `enabled` or `disabled`.

-The status shows is the message log archive encryption `enabled` or `disabled`.
 The Grouping rule shows the grouping level (`NONE`, `MEMBER`, `SUBSYSTEM`) of the message log archives.